 The idea of transparency can be squeamish to business leaders who prefer to keep the inner workings of the organization behind closed doors.
 But in actuality, it can be very rewarding to be transparent with clients, especially about the organization’s workforce, values, and methodologies.
 It helps them know what to expect from the organization and keeps the organization accountable.

-One of the ways we’re transparent is by letting clients know what we require from our employees.
-We’re upfront about what goes into specific job descriptions, how we choose the right job candidates to align with the values of our client service model, and how new employees are trained and encouraged in developing a client-centric mindset.
-In our journey to become a leader in service, transparency is what helps us provide the best in client service and technology.
+One of the ways you can be transparent is by letting clients know what you require from your employees.
+Be upfront about what goes into specific job descriptions, how you choose the right job candidates to align with the values of your client service model, and how new employees are trained and encouraged in developing a client-centric mindset.

 8. Involve the whole company in client service